Scale Your Go-to-Market with GTM AI - Explore Free Tools Today!

 • Sales Pipeline Coverage: Total pipeline value divided by target revenue goal.
 Higher coverage increases attainment certainty.

-• Pipeline Leakage: Percentage of opportunities that slip through pipeline cracks or stall.
+• Pipeline Leakage: Percentage of opportunities that slip through pipeline cracks or stalls.
 Reducing leakage ensures stronger sales funnel performance.

 • Pipeline Health: Percentage of opportunities progressing on schedule through pipeline stages.
 Higher is better.

-Monitoring these metrics consistently will provide visibility into sales processes and highlight areas for improving your overall marketing strategies .
+Monitoring these metrics consistently will provide visibility into sales processes and highlight areas for improving your overall marketing strategies.
 Calculating period-over-period trends shows whether performance is improving.
-Leverage data analytics insights to optimize pipeline, attract new customers, and boost revenue.
+Leverage data analytics insights to optimize the pipeline, attract new customers, and boost revenue.

 Traditional Sales Data Analysis Methods

-Before modern analytics tools and AI, sales analysis was an entirely manual process that is time-consuming and prone to error.
+Before modern analytics tools and AI, sales analysis was an entirely manual process that was time-consuming and prone to error.

 Sales teams would gather data from multiple disconnected sources like CRM systems, Excel sheets, emails, and more.
 This data then had to be combined, cleaned up, and formatted in spreadsheets for basic reporting and dashboards.